tayste5000/ng-simple-db/README.md

 + resourceList  - An arbitrary collection (array of objects)

-### ngSimpleStoreProvider.addEndpoint(method, url, stores, endpoint)
+### ngSimpleStoreProvider.addEndpoint(method, url, resources, endpoint)

 Add a mock endpoint.

-+ Stores - Names of resources to load into endpoint function
++ Resources - Names of resources to load into endpoint function
 + Endpoint - function with the call signature (resources, data, parameters) returning an array of the form [status, data, headers] which is expected by ngMocks